Skip to main content

 Stretch Codes

 Many times, a stretch code will be based on the next version of the model code; for example, a state may adopt the 2021 International Energy Conservation Code (IECC) as the base code and the 2024 IECC as the stretch code.
-A state or jurisdiction (i.e., OR, MA, VT) may also produce and adopt a state- or jurisdiction-specific stretch code.
+A state or jurisdiction (e.g., OR, MA, VT) may also produce and adopt a state- or jurisdiction-specific stretch code.
 A stretch code is adopted and developed using the same public process as other energy codes and provides uniform criteria across a state or municipality.

 Overall, stretch codes benefit communities, home and building owners, and renters by: